adamxjohns/MIDS_capstone/README.md

  ![Tabular EDA](/JPGs/tabular_EDA.png)

+ A few key observations jump out:
+ - We have very few females in the group

+ - Most of the patients are ex-smokers and current smokers are very rare

+ - Age looks to be quite normally distributed around 65-70

+ - The most common measurement time was 50-60 weeks

+ ### CT Scan EDA

+ Wrapping our heads around the CT Scans took us a little while.
+CTs use a .dicom image format.
+They're composed of a number of ordered 2d, 512x512 slices which, when put together, form a 3d image.
+Looking at a series of images over time can show changes in body position and can allow you to get a sense of the differing shape of the lungs during inhalation and exhalation.

 **Project Goal:** - Predict a patient’s severity of decline in lung function based on a CT scan of their lungs and baseline clinical characteristics (FVC, age, gender, smoking status and Percent (a computed field which approximates the patient's FVC as a percent of the typical FVC for a person of similar characteristics).
 Because of mixed data inputs we chose to use a mixed input neural network composed of a convolutional neural network (CNN) and mulilayer perceptron (MLP) with regression kernels.